 Destroying classroom materials.
-Disrespecting teachers.
-Blurting out answers during tests. - The Washington Post.
+Disrespecting teachers. - The Washington Post.
 Untitled.
 In the summer of 1991, Middletown high school, roughly 70 miles north of Manhattan in New York’s verdant Orange County, acquired a handful of video cameras.

 Untitled.
 When the kids say they’re bored, “it feels like a success, because they’re experiencing mindfulness of the extent of their autonomy,” Franklin said.

 “It’s not humane to be micromanaged.”
 Most of the students attracted to Sudbury have experienced “educational trauma” in traditional school settings, Franklin said.
 They have been bullied by other students or felt pressured by grades and standardized tests.
+Most have a diagnosis such as autism, anxiety, depression or attention-deficit disorder, she said.
 Untitled.
 My Great-Tio Yia’s house is an anchor for my family in Puerto Rico.

 Perched on a parcel of my Great-Grandfathers once expansive sugar cane farm, or “la finca,” it is a simple, but elegant house, with a balcony that overlooks the expanse of the land.
 Inside, large gubernatorial portraits of Luis Muñoz Marín, the first democratically elected Puerto Rican governor, are prominently displayed next to family photos and Catholic saints.
 Every time I would visit, Tio Yia would host us around his kitchen table and speak to the history of our hometown, our family (he was one of twelve) and la finca.